MicrosoftLearning/mslearn-fabric/Instructions/Labs/01-analyze-spark.md

     spark.sql("DESCRIBE EXTENDED salesorders").show(truncate=False)
     ```

     > **Note**: It's worth noting a couple of things about this example.
 Firstly, no explicit path is provided, so the files for the table will be managed by the metastore.
 Secondly, the table is saved in **delta** format.
 You can create tables based on multiple file formats (including CSV, Parquet, Avro, and others) but *delta lake* is a Spark technology that adds relational database capabilities to tables; including support for transactions, row versioning, and other useful features.
-Creating tables in delta format is preferred for data lakehouses in Trident.
+Creating tables in delta format is preferred for data lakehouses in Fabric.

 2. Run the code cell and review the output, which describes the definition of the new table.